This post may contain affiliate links. Please see my disclosure policy for more details.

 Motels always excite me as we don’t have them in the UK, and they remind me of American films where people are on the run!
 They’re pretty common in Australia too, and I stayed at one in Eden on the solo trip I mentioned above.

-In the middle of winter it cost around $60 per room, but it was a very low budget place; retro is putting it politely!
+In the middle of winter it cost just over $60 per room, but it was a very low budget place!
 It was a triple room though so a great option for a group or couple.
 Downside is there’s no kitchen.
-You can find motels on accommodation comparison sites like booking.com.
+You can browse for motels on accommodation comparison sites like HotelsCombined.

 10. Hotels: From $60 per Room

 Hotels definitely aren’t the cheapest accommodation in Australia, but you can sometimes get single and double rooms starting at $60 out of season in the cities.
 I would start by using the search box for HotelsCombined below, as they compare booking providers for each accommodation to find the cheapest price.
 They also include hotels, hostels, holiday parks and self-contained accommodation.

 Cheap Accommodation in Australia – Plan, Book & Enjoy!

 Whatever your budget, Australia should have accommodation to suit your needs.
 Hopefully this blog post will open up some options you’ve never thought of before.

 Do book accommodation in advance, particularly in peak season.
 The last thing you want on your trip is to be trawling the streets for hours carrying your backpack or sleeping in the car.
 I’ve done both of those things; it wasn’t pleasant!